bunty187/Regex-Matcher-Flask-App/README.md

 # Regex Matcher App using Flask

-Welcome to the Regex Matcher App developed by the interns at Innomatics Research Labs!
 This Flask-based application allows users to input text and a regular expression pattern to instantly see the results displayed below.
 Additionally, it features a built-in email address validity checker for immediate feedback.

 **Features**
 1. Input text and a regular expression pattern to match against.